contensis/docs-delivery-dotnet/model/node-methods.md

 > Type: `int`
 > The fields to include for the entry (if attached) and any of it's linked entries if an entryLinkDepth value is included.

+### Remarks

+Consider using ParentId if that is all is required to avoid unnecessary network calls.

 ### Example

 ```cs